 Dissipation can be further improved if the resistors and heatsink are actively cooled with a fan, or they are immersed in oil.
-Pure mineral oil (a.k.a. paraffin oil) is a good choice, and is available in drug stores and pharmacies.
+Pure mineral oil (a.k.a. "paraffin oil" and "liquid paraffin") is a good choice, and is available in drug stores and pharmacies.
 It is safe for human consumption (though it does have laxative effects...).
-Baby oil usually is just pure mineral oil with a fragrance (check the label).
+Baby oil may be less expensive, and is usually just pure mineral oil with a fragrance (check the label !).
 Mitch, KJ7JA, informed me that mineral oil is also available at farm supply stores.
 This veterinarian-grade oil is a lot less less expensive than the food-grade variety.
 In the past, traditional transformer oil was used.
 That type of oil often contains highly toxic PCBs!

-The resistors and heatsink (if you use one) can be mounted in a tin can (from loose-leaf tea, or an empty paint can - paint stores in the US sell clean, empty cans).
+The resistors and heatsink (if you use one) can be mounted in a tin can (from loose-leaf tea, or an empty paint can - paint stores in the US sell clean, empty cans, for little money).

 With proper dissipation, using four resistors with 100 W rating should allow me to use my dummy load for 400 W. I have mounted the resistors on a heatsink, immersed in mineral oil in a paint can of 1 quart (almost 1 liter).